 Managed from the UK and delivered by cloud professionals in Romania, India and the United States, NTT DATA focused on Wacom’s Japan-based instances before addressing those in the United States.
 This process enabled NTT DATA’s experienced cloud engineers to greatly minimize complexities by separating and working on regions with varied time zones.
 As a result, the implementation was significantly accelerated in the United States by calling on experiences and challenges they faced and addressed when migrating Wacom’s Japan-based instances.

 Wacom now enjoys a restructured, global SAP solution that has allowed it to immediately take advantage of the advanced technology.
 It is now benefiting from a highly scalable solution that delivers enhanced stability, advanced security and simplified management.

 Also, Wacom was able to apply a chargeback that provides a valuable reinvestment in its platform, reducing both OPEX and CAPEX.
 It will enjoy payback in two years and see a 41.5% ROI by year five.
-All 30 servers and database instances were migrated on time, without any impact to the business and during a global pandemic that required all work to be done remotely.
+All 30 Windows servers and SQL database instances were rehosted to Azure, without any impact to the business and during a global pandemic that required all work to be done remotely.
 Most important, the migration was fully tested and deployed well ahead of Wacom’s critically important Christmas retail season.